equinix/api-catalog-organizer/README.md

 1. Extract API endpoints from a Swagger document using a tag.
 2. Allows to add a parameter (header or query) to all API endpoints of a Swagger document.
 3. Allows to remove a paramter (header or query) from API endpoints of a Swagger document.
+4. Allows to modify API endpoints by prepending an arbitrary text (like version number: "/v1")

 The tools has following features: